24 August 2020

-Brisbane, while the Queensland Government is easing some restrictions on movement, it’s important that we all stay safe.
-As you get out and about re-exploring our city and region, make sure you keep up to date on the restrictions still in place.
+While the Queensland Government is easing restrictions in relation to COVID-19, it’s important that we all stay safe and keep up to date with the latest information.

-Brisbane Marketing encourages you to follow the governments’ social distancing guidelines.
+Brisbane Economic Development Agency encourages you to follow social distancing guidelines.
 We recommend you contact individual event organisers or businesses for accurate information on their operations.

 - National Coronavirus Helpline – call 131 450 or 1800 020 080